 Science, technology, engineering, and mathematics (STEM) is an umbrella term used to group together the distinct but related technical disciplines of science, technology, engineering, and mathematics.
 The term is typically used in the context of education policy or curriculum choices in schools.
 It has implications for workforce development, national security concerns (as a shortage of STEM-educated citizens can reduce effectiveness in this area), and immigration policy, with regard to admitting foreign students and tech workers.[1]

-Previously referred to as SMET by the NSF, in the early 1990s the acronym STEM was used by a variety of educators, including Charles E. Vela, the founder and director of the Center for the Advancement of Hispanics in Science and Engineering Education (CAHSEE).[7]
-[8] [9] Moreover, the CAHSEE started a summer program for talented under-represented students in the Washington, D.C., area called the STEM Institute.
-Based on the program's recognized success and his expertise in STEM education,[10] Charles Vela was asked to serve on numerous NSF and Congressional panels in science, mathematics, and engineering education;[11] it is through this manner that NSF was first introduced to the acronym STEM.
-One of the first NSF projects to use the acronym was STEMTEC, the Science, Technology, Engineering, and Math Teacher Education Collaborative at the University of Massachusetts Amherst, which was founded in 1998.[12]
+In the early 1990s the acronym STEM was used by a variety of educators.
+Beverly Schwartz developed a STEM mentoring program in the Capital District of New York State, and was using the acronym as early as February, 1992.[7]
+Charles E. Vela was the founder and director of the Center for the Advancement of Hispanics in Science and Engineering Education (CAHSEE)[8] [9] [10] and started a summer program for talented under-represented students in the Washington, D.C. area called the STEM Institute.
+Based on the program's recognized success and his expertise in STEM education,[11] Charles Vela was asked to serve on numerous NSF and Congressional panels in science, mathematics, and engineering education.[12]
+Previously referred to as SMET by the NSF, it is through this manner that NSF was first introduced to the acronym STEM.
+One of the first NSF projects to use the acronym was STEMTEC, the Science, Technology, Engineering, and Math Teacher Education Collaborative at the University of Massachusetts Amherst, which was founded in 1998.[13]
 In 2001, at the urging of Dr. Peter Faletra, the Director of Workforce Development for Teachers and Scientists at the Office of Science, the acronym was adopted by Rita Colwell and other science administrators in the National Science Foundation (NSF).
-The Office of Science was also an early adopter of the STEM acronym.[13]
+The Office of Science was also an early adopter of the STEM acronym.[14]

 The Australian Curriculum, Assessment, and Reporting Authority 2015 report entitled, National STEM School Education Strategy, stated that "A renewed national focus on STEM in school education is critical to ensuring that all young Australians are equipped with the necessary STEM skills and knowledge that they must need to succeed."[36]
 Its goals were to: